 - 1 teaspoon vanilla extract

 - 6 tablespoons Irish cream liqueur (Bailey's works well)

-- Bake in the preheated oven for 40 - 45 mins, or until the surface is golden brown and the pudding well-risen and the egg set.
-Serve hot.
+Bake in the preheated oven for 40 to 45 minutes, or until the surface is golden brown and the pudding well-risen and the egg set.

-Bread and Butter Pudding reheats well covered with aluminum foil in a hot oven.
-Do not microwave, The pudding can also be eaten cold and is delicious; trying popping a piece in your lunch box.
+- The pudding can also be eaten cold and is delicious; try popping a piece in your lunch box.